stakkr-org/stakkr/README.md

 services=mongo,maildev,elasticsearch,mysql
 ```

+A service can launch a post-start script that has the same name with an `.sh` extension (example: `service/mysql.sh`).

 ### Other useful parameters
 Machines prefix.
 It should be different for each project (else the folder name is used).
 ```ini